elunna/hackem/hackem_changelog.md

 #### Minions

 - Slashem had a mechanic for getting aligned minions as gifts from your god when you sacrifice or pray with low health.
 I ported most of this mechanic over but added some severe limitations because in my opinion, minions were broken in slashem and too easy to obtain (Lawfuls could get Solars and Planetars!).
-- Here are the new limitations; minions will no longer be granted when:
+- Here are the new limitations; minions are not granted when:
-    - You are over level 14.
+    - You are under level 5.
+    - You have negative luck.
     - You have been crowned
     - You have completed the quest
     - You have been expelled from the quest
     - You have pets on the current level.

-- Currently, the pets you receive are not coded as "minions", so they don't have the limitations that they did in slashem.
-This is subject to change and playtesting.
+- The player will also have to hit a 1 on this roll:
+    - 1 in 10 + (4 * number of gifts granted)

+- Minion pets cannot betray you.

 #### Dungeon growth patch

 - Another feature ported over from Slash'EM
 - This enables trees to slowly branch out in the dungeon and occasionally drop ripe fruits/leaves.
 - It also promotes the growth of herbs left on the ground or water.
-- Herbs that are left unattended will occasionally sprout more of the same kind around surrounding tiles: these include garlic, wolfsbane, catnip, carrots, and kelp fronds.
+- Herbs that are left unattended will occasionally sprout more of the same kind around surrounding tiles: these include garlic, wolfsbane, catnip, carrots, kelp fronds, and mushrooms (technically not herbs but they do spread prolifically).
 Herbs in the water will move with water currents.
 - One strategy to try is leaving these items on the ground early in the game and then coming back after a few thousand turns to see what you have "farmed."

 ## Dungeon Changes: